tSoniq/logue-panel-demo/README.md

     PLATFORM_KORG_PROLOGUE              Set non-zero if this is a prologue build PLATFORM_KORG_MINILOGUE_XD          Set non-zero if this is a minilogue build

-If neither is defined, no panel support will function and neutral stubs are provided for all panel functions.
+If neither is defined, no panel support will function and neutral stubs are provided for the panel methods.
-The NTS1 builds of the demo oscillator rely on this, and will function exactly as the Prologue or Minilogue - only without the front panel controls.
+The NTS1 builds of the demo oscillator rely on this, and will function exactly as the Prologue or Minilogue - only without the front panel control access.

 The code also relies on CPU specific pre-processor defines that are included in the standard Logue SDK makefiles.